-In total, 99 species were found to be associated with either forested or deforested habitats (Figure 2, Appendix 1A), whereas 176 species were found to be ubiquitous (Figure 3, Appendix 1B).
-All but 1 of the 99 habitat-associates were more commonly found in forested habitats.
+In total, 99 species were found to be associated with either forested or deforested habitats (Figure 2 and Appendix 1A), whereas 176 species were found to be ubiquitous (Figure 3 and Appendix 1B).
+All but 1 of the 99 habitat associates were more commonly found in forested habitats.
 The only species found to be significantly more common in deforested habitats was the sea urchin Lytechinus anamesus; 77% of L. anamesus observations were in sea urchin barrens (Figure 2A).
-Consequently, the total reduction in species richness as the CINP sites shifted from forested to deforested states was 97 taxa out of 274 (i.e. 35%).
-Furthermore, 151 of the 176 ubiquitous species and 251 of the 275 total species observed in the CINP surveys were more common in forested areas (Figures 2 and 3).
+Consequently, the total reduction in species richness as the CINP sites shifted from forested to deforested states was 98 (36%) taxa out of 274.
+Furthermore, 151 of the 176 ubiquitous species and 251 of the 275 total species observed in the CINP surveys were more common in forested versus deforested areas (Figures 2 and 3).

-Of the 98 common taxa identified as forest-associates, 25 were found exclusively in forested areas (Figure 2B).
+Of the 98 common taxa identified as forest associates, 25 were found exclusively in forested areas (Figure 2B).
 As might be expected, these taxa primarily included kelp and other foliose macroalgae that would have been removed directly by sea urchin grazing in deforested areas.
-Some bryozoans, hydroids and sponges were also found to be forest-obligates, likely due directly to sea urchin foraging or indirectly to the removal of macroalgal substrates by sea urchin grazing.
-The obligate nature of associations for shiner surfperch Cymatogastor aggregata and the canopy-dwelling kelp crab Pugettia producta corresponded with their attraction to Macrocystis pyrifera canopies, whereas the umbrella crab Cryptolithoides stichensis was likely a forest-obligate due to its usage of foliose macroalgal and geniculate coralline habitats as cover.
+Some bryozoans, hydroids, and sponges were also found to be forest obligates, likely due directly to sea urchin foraging or indirectly to the removal of macroalgal substrates by sea urchin grazing.
+The obligate nature of associations for shiner surfperch Cymatogastor aggregata and the canopy-dwelling kelp crab Pugettia producta corresponded with their attraction to M. pyrifera canopies, whereas the umbrella crab Cryptolithoides stichensis was likely a forest obligate, due to its use of foliose macroalgal and geniculate coralline habitats as cover.

-Published natural history studies have described clear functional ties to the presence of macroalgae (and Macrocystis pyrifera in particular) for many of the 73 non-obligate forest-associates (Figure 2C).
-Both common abalones were found to be forest-associates, which is not surprising given their primary dependence on kelp phytodetritus for food (Leighton 1971).
-Numerous other forest-associates utilize kelp phytodetritus (e.g. sessile invertebrates) and may also be energetically reliant on this kelp subsidy.
-Although other studies have demonstrated that ingestion of macroalgal phytodetritus can significantly enhance the secondary production of filter feeders (Duggins et al. 1989), it is unknown whether any of the statistical associations of sessile species with forested habitats were due to trophic interactions.
-The encrusting bryozoan Membranipora membranacea is a ubiquitous epiphyte of giant kelp, and many of the other forest-associated sessile invertebrates commonly encrust kelps and macroalgae suggesting that their associations were likely structural.
-The forest-association of sessile invertebrates directly attached to rocks, however, is probably due to direct impacts of sea urchin movements than to the actual loss of macroalgae.
+Published natural history studies have described clear functional ties to the presence of macroalgae (and M. pyrifera in particular) for many of the 73 nonobligate forest associates (Figure 2C).
+Both common abalones were found to be forest associates, which is not surprising given their primary dependence on kelp phytodetritus for food (Leighton 1971).
+Numerous other forest associates (for example, sessile invertebrates) use kelp phytodetritus and may also be energetically reliant on this kelp subsidy.
+Although other studies have demonstrated that ingestion of macroalgal phytodetritus can significantly enhance the secondary production of filter feeders (Duggins and others 1989), it is unknown whether any of the statistical associations of sessile species with forested habitats were due to trophic interactions.
+The encrusting bryozoan Membranipora membranacea is a ubiquitous epiphyte of giant kelp, and many of the other forest-associated sessile invertebrates commonly encrust kelps and macroalgae, suggesting that their associations are likely structural.
+The forest association of sessile invertebrates directly attached to rocks, however, is probably due to direct impacts of sea urchin movements rather than to the actual loss of macroalgae.